demanasta/plot_eq/README.md

 Introduction
 =======

-Plot National Observatory of Athens (NOA) earthquake catalogue and historical earthquakes of Papazachos and Papazachou catalogue for the region of Greece.
+This repository includes bash scripts that use [Generic Tool Maps (Wessel et al., 2013)](http://gmt.soest.hawaii.edu/projects/gmt) to plot National Observatory of Athens (NOA) earthquake catalogue and historical earthquakes of Papazachos and Papazachou catalogue for the region of Greece.
 Also you can plot profile of earthquakes...

 ----------
 **main scripts**